Andrew Lesnie: Career

-Lesnie's work began receiving major attention after the release of the anthropomorphic pig story Babe (1995) and its sequel, Babe: Pig in the City.
-He was director of photography on Peter Jackson's Lord of the Rings trilogy, and received an Oscar for his work on The Lord of the Rings: The Fellowship of the Ring in 2002.
-Since then, he filmed several other Jackson-directed films, including King Kong and The Lovely Bones, and also filmed The Hobbit films directed by Jackson.

-The Lord of the Rings trilogy (2001–03)
+The Lord of the Rings trilogy (2001–2003)

 Lesnie used motion picture camera company Arri's Arriflex 435, Arriflex 535, and ArriCam Studio 35mm film cameras for the trilogy.
 He used Carl Zeiss Ultra Prime Lenses and Kodak's 5279 (tungsten-balanced) film stock to photograph the films.

-Lesnie planned far ahead into the production with Peter Jackson with previsualisation programs to help establish frame sizes and angles, as well as construction of sets.
+He planned far ahead into the production with Jackson with previsualisation programs to help establish frame sizes and angles, as well as construction of sets.
 During filming, Lesnie emphasised earthy colours in the makeup and wardrobe of the cast and extras.

+His work on The Fellowship of the Ring earned him the Academy Award for Best Cinematography.

-At the acceptance speech for his Oscar win for Fellowship of the Ring, Lesnie dedicated his acceptance to chief lighting technician Brian Bansgrove, who he described as a major contributor to the quality of the film's cinematography.
+At the acceptance speech, Lesnie dedicated to chief lighting technician Brian Bansgrove, who he described as a major contributor to the quality of the film's cinematography.

-The Hobbit trilogy (2012–14)
+The Hobbit trilogy (2012–2014)

 For production, Lesnie used Red Digital Cinema's Epic cameras as well as Carl Zeiss Ultra Prime Lenses to photograph the film.
 Jackson and Lesnie decided to shoot the film in 3D with as many as 15 stereoscopic camera rigs (2 cameras each) with 3ality.
 They also decided to shoot the film in an uncommon frame rate of 48 frames per second versus the industry standard of 24 frames per second.
 This would make Lesnie the first cinematographer to employ such a method that claims to induce more clarity, reduce motion blur, and make 3D easier to watch.

-The Water Diviner

-Lesnie's final film, The Water Diviner, directed by and starring Russell Crowe, was released in Australia in December 2014 and in America in April 2015, one week before his death.

 Personal life and death

 Lesnie lived on Sydney's north coast.

 He was a member of both the Australian Cinematographers Society and the American Society of Cinematographers.

 Lesnie died of a heart attack in his Sydney home on 27 April 2015, after having suffered from a heart condition for half a year.

+His final film, The Water Diviner, was released in Australia in December 2014 and in America in April 2015, one week before his death.